DanielGRasmussen/todo-fullstack/README.md

 - Add, remove, and edit tasks.
 - Filter tasks various methods.
 - API documentation with Swagger
+- Not great encryption in the storage, this was made before I had a good idea on how to do this.

 ## Architecture
 This fullstack application is divided into two main parts - the frontend and the backend.
 You can find more details